-Joe is a busy junior practising in criminal law.
-He became a tenant in October 2018 after completing pupillage.
+Joe is a busy junior practising Criminal Law.
+He became a tenant in chambers in 2018 after pupillage.
 Joe provides robust advocacy services in court and personable but effective advice to his clients.
 The balance of his practice is defending but he also appears for the Crown and other prosecuting authorities.

-In the Crown Court, Joe is instructed in a variety of trials including matters of violence, dishonesty, drugs and public disorder.
-He is also instructed in sex cases, including child exploitation, indecent images of children, exposure and sexual assault.
+In the Crown Court, Joe is instructed in a variety of trials including matters of serious violence, dishonesty, drugs and public disorder.
+He is also instructed in sex cases, including child exploitation, indecent images of children, exposure and sexual assault, as well as quasi-sex cases such as disclosing private images.

 Joe has experience of representing vulnerable clients and those whose fitness to plead is in issue.
 He has conducted contested fitness to plead hearings and has experience of dealing with expert/medical evidence.
 In addition, Joe has prosecuted and defended in a number of Ground Rules Hearings and trials with the use of intermediaries.